All Episodes

 Yep.

-I was told by somebody in Southern California acting in Palm Springs earlier this year, eleven emergency rooms, I think he said have been closed in Southern California, because the and and and and the uh the the cable networks, the Spanish language cable networks are advising their viewers uh how to get a cab.
+I was told by somebody in Southern California, actually in Palm Springs earlier this year, 11 emergency rooms, I think he said, have been closed in Southern California And the cable networks, the Spanish-language cable networks, are advising their viewers how to get a cab.

-And when you and go to these particular places because they have to treat you uh even if you can't pay.
+And when you can go to these particular places because they have to treat you even if you can't pay.

-See, the problem is we have Janet Naponotano and me, me, me, me cane, and between the two of them, they're just not servicing the people.
+See, the problem is we have Janet Napanitano and Mimi Mimi Kane, and between the two of them, they're just not servicing the people.

 Hey, Rush, real quick question.